cdeeply/cdeeply-m-file/README.md

 # cdeeply-m-file
-MATLAB / Octave interface to C Deeply's generators.
+MATLAB / Octave interface to C Deeply's neural network generators.

 Put cdeeply_neural_network.m into a reachable directory, then: